The father of the Lambert family.

 - Dark and Troubled Past: Was violently abused by her father as a child, was tricked into releasing an entity that murdered her mother, ran away from home as a teenager, and lived happily with her husband Jack until he killed himself.

 - My Greatest Failure: Almost says the exact phrase when she discovers that a woman she saw in her home as a teenager was not a spirit, but was actually alive and had been kept in the basement by her father.
 Elise thought she was a spirit and didn't save her from her father's wrath and subsequent murder.

 - Personal Horror: In The Last Key she discovers that[despite her life's goal being to help people who are afflicted with supernatural entities, she unknowingly let a woman in her house die as a teenager because she believed her to be a spirit and didn't save her from being murdered by her father.

 Elise's two faithful assistants.

-- Badass Adorable: Specs can be seen as this, because even though he's socially awkward, wears cute pajamas, and loves comic books, he also can be stealthy when need be, and killed Ted Garza in The Last Key in a rather brutal manner, even though it was self-defense.
+- Badass Adorable: Specs can be seen as this, because even though he's socially awkward, wears cute pajamas, and loves comic books, he also can be stealthy when need be, and killed Ted Garza in The Last Key in self-defense by dropping a heavy armoire on top of him.

 - Plucky Comic Relief: In a series of supernatural horror films about malicious ghosts and terrifying demons, most of their appearances appease the audience with a couple of quirky moments.